Why Positive Well-Being is Good for Your Health

 Positive well-being means you feel good about what’s happening in your life, you feel a sense of connection to others around you and your life has meaning to you.
 It’s similar to happiness.

 Whatever you call it—positive well-being, happiness, optimism—research shows that people with this characteristic have a better immune system, less chronic pain, lower blood pressure, are unlikely to experience a fatal accident and have a lower risk of diabetes and heart disease.
-Seeing a Functional Medicine Doctor or functional medicine practitioner reinforces this positivism, as their assistance in effective care helps get results.

 This makes sense as having a positive sense of well-being promotes a range of lifestyle habits that are important for overall health.
 Positive people tend to eat healthier diets, with higher intakes of fruits, vegetables and whole grains.
 They are more likely to be physically active and have better sleep.
 Positive people are more likely to be living with a partner and experience less hopelessness and loneliness.